samuelfatzinger/samuelfatzinger/README.md

 # Hi, I’m Samuel

-I’m a technical writer focused on creating clear, structured, and user-friendly documentation for software and digital products.
+I’m a technical writer focused on creating clear, structured, and user-friendly documentation for software and digital products, as well as a part-time python tinkerer working on a few tools and apps.

 ## What I’m Working On

 - Improving open-source documentation on GitHub
 - Building sample product documentation (GoCarte project)
 - Developing skills in UX writing and information architecture
+- Building small CLI tools to support documentation workflows (readme-radar)

 ## Featured Work